isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-singapore-men-of-science-and-medicine-in-china-1911-1949.md

 Lim’s sense of purpose was founded on his medical education at the University of Edinburgh, his commitment to leverage on transnational resources from Britain, China and the Straits Settlements, and his deep commitment to using his wealth and influence to turn ideas into medical action.

+Coolies, commonly found transporting goods along the Singapore River, formed part of the Overseas Chinese community (1948). <i>Courtesy of National Archives of Singapore.</i>

 #### **Robert Lim: Like Father, Like Son**

 Lim Boon Keng’s eldest son, Robert Lim, was also actively involved in the medical development of China.
 Robert Lim was born in Singapore in 1897 and left with his father at the age of eight to Edinburgh where he completed his secondary education.
 Lim kept in contact with his father in Xiamen, as well as his other family members in Singapore.
 He also visited Singapore twice in 1937 and 1949.[^19] At the age of 17, Lim enrolled in the University of Edinburgh.
 He obtained his PhD from the university at the age of 23 and subsequently became a lecturer in histology in the physiology department.